 - Work well with people and to handle a public counter and telephones of a public agency in a calm, self-assured, and confident manner;

-- Use knowledge and experience to work with engineers, contractors, real estate brokers, appraisers, and the public to solve problems and achieve cooperative relationships;
+- Use knowledge and experience to work with architects, engineers, contractors, real estate brokers, appraisers, and the public to solve problems and achieve cooperative relationships;

 - Communicate effectively and clearly with the public and coworkers;

 - Establish and maintain effective and courteous relationships with the public and co-workers;